jfeng986/CloudDisk/README.md

-## Cloud Disk Demo
+## Cloud Disk
-Lightweight cloud disk demo, based on go-zero, MySQL, Redis and Gorm and using AWS S3
+Lightweight cloud disk, based on go-zero, MySQL, Redis and Gorm and using AWS S3

 ```
 # use docker to create mysql